Erengul/udacity/README.md

 - Csv files include header.
 - String may contains invalid or unsupported UTF8 codepoints.
 To fix this, acceptinvchars statement is added to copy sql statement that move data from S3 to Redshift.
 - Determined max length of strings.
 Some columns type like amenities are defined as varchar(max).
-- Checked primary keys values in case they can be null.
-- Checked duplicated primary keys in dimension tables.

 ## Used Technologies